Le Petit Four Patisserie, Georgetown / My 1st stop post-MCO for the best pastries in town

 Soft music, the sound of the coffee machine whirring... a very nice, calm place to read or meet up with friends on weekdays.
 But it may get noisy over the weekend because it is rather small and usually very packed.

 I love the coffee here!
 It is very smooth, not bitter at all.
-But leans towards a slightly milder taste.
+The flavour leans towards a slightly milder taste.

-They specialise in pastries, muffins, and French patisserie.
+They specialise in pastries, muffins, and French desserts.
 Occasionally, they have a small quiche.
 Other than that, they have no lunch menu.

 Warning: I highly recommend coming EARLY.
 Their pastries are hand-rolled every day and are hence, limited.
 The pastries are usually sold out by the afternoon.
 But if it is French desserts you're after, they produce them mostly for the afternoon.